From which orifice do they extract these numbers?

 Something's rotten in Cupertino, according to the ninth annual “ BrandZ” rating of technology vendors, as Apple has lost its place atop the list of the world's most valuable technology brands to Google.
-The list is cobbled together by Millward Brown, an outfit claiming expertise in “brand equity research” among other things and …
+The list is cobbled together by Millward Brown, an outfit claiming expertise in “brand equity research” among other things …

 From which orifice do they extract these numbers?